Sun, sand and root canal: Medical tourism booms in Costa Rica

 In the bargain, Trithardt got to take a few days to visit Costa Rica's national parks.

-Of that number, almost 15,000 of them travelled for dental care, said Massimo Manzi, director at Promed, the council for international promotion of medicine in Costa Rica.
+Of that number, almost 15,000 of them traveled for dental care, said Massimo Manzi, director at Promed, the council for international promotion of medicine in Costa Rica.

 Manzi estimates that medical tourism brought in $196 million to Costa Rica's health industry in 2011, with patients spending an additional $84 million in hotels, meals, travel and shopping.
 That makes for a total of $280 million spent on medical tourism in 2011, compared to $252 million in 2010.